How To Run a Background Check in Texas Legally in 2023

 Reasons for Running a Background Check in Texas

 With all these conditions and rules to follow, properly running a background check in Texas can be intimidating and challenging, but it’s nothing compared to the possible consequences not performing one could entail for both you and your business.
-In reality, there are two main reasons why you’d want to background search your prospects: to protect your company, and to protect your employees and customers.
+In reality, there are two main reasons why you’d want to background search your prospects: to protect your company and to protect your employees and customers.

 Having an employee you can trust is priceless.
-Finding that ideal worker, who gets the job done and wears your company’s colors proudly, is a one in a million occurrence.
+Finding that ideal worker, who gets the job done and wears your company’s colors proudly, is a one in a one-in-a-million occurrence.
 Sadly, it’s much more common to have a negative workplace experience, and hiring the wrong person can cause a lot of problems, which can range from a lack of commitment and a loss of productive hours, to petty theft, and even, embezzlement.
 Performing a background check in Texas can help you lower the odds of stumbling upon a bad hire.

 Moreover, while looking out for a company’s financial assets is extremely important, protecting your other employees and customers should also be a priority.
 Failing to adequately screen a candidate might result in catastrophic events that could make your company, or the company you work for, legally and financially liable for any damages your new staff member causes to others, be it out of negligence, or malice.

-How to Get a Background Check (Texas) Legally
+How To Get a Background Check (Texas) Legally

 • Avoid asking about a candidate’s genetic history when the job they’re applying for does not involve operating heavy machinery or performing other day-to-day activities that might endanger them or others, should a medical condition related to this information interfere with them.